mIRC-Scripters/mirckb/docs/source/commands/join.rst

     /join [-inxmd] [#] [key]

-.. note:: All switches are optional.*
+ Note: All switches are optional.

 Switches
 --------